Van Soest v Residual Health Management Unit: Background

 This case involves relatives of patients that died during surgery under surgeon Keith Ramstead at Christchurch Hospital.

 The relatives sued the Residual Health Management in tort for the nervous shock that they suffered as a result of having a relative die.

 Held

-The Court of Appeal rejected the relatives claim, as they were only claiming they suffered grief, holding that they law required a higher standard for a nervous shock case to be successful.
+The Court of Appeal rejected the relatives claim, as they were only claiming they suffered grief, holding that the law required a higher standard for a nervous shock case to be successful.